Ketamine Addiction, its Effects and Treatment

 - Inpatient therapy has the highest success rate

-Ketamine addiction treatment continues even after the end of rehab because it is imperative not to fall into the same habits that lead down the road to the addiction.
-If you have a loved one who is addicted to Ketamine, the good news is that help is not far away and hope is not lost.
+Ketamine addiction treatment continues even after the end of substance abuse rehabilitation because it is imperative not to fall into the same habits that lead down the road to the addiction.